-The goal of the project is to prepare a master plan which identifies and prioritizes the implementation of necessary roadway and utility improvements.
-The plan will evaluate and recommend land use and development potential that will attract suitable public/private investment opportunities to facilitate future economic development on the East 7th Street Peninsula.
-This study will be conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, Dave Gula, Principal Planner The goal of the project was to prepare a master plan which identifies and prioritizes the implementation of necessary roadway and utility improvements.
+The plan evaluates and recommends land use and development potential that will attract suitable public/private investment opportunities to facilitate future economic development on the East 7th Street Peninsula.
+This study was conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
+Staff will work with the City as they implement the plan elements.